 Source: British Journal of Dermatology.
 Volume 149 (2003), Pages 350-353.

-The EXOREX & LINOTAR range of psoriasis, eczema and cold sore products from MZLSouth Africa are 100% equivalent.
-We ship DHL Worldwide Express.
+The EXOREX&LINOTAR range of psoriasis, eczema and cold sore products from MZLSouth Africa are 100% similar.
+We ship DHL Worldwide Express!

 CUSTOMS DUTIES MAY APPLY